 Sell Your Memoir to Your Intended Audience: 4 Tips

-An important step to sell your memoir is to identify your intended audience early in the process.
-Your buying audience will affect what you include in your memoir and the manner in which you write it.
-You will likely include different material in your memoir depending on who you believe will purchase it.
+An important first step to sell your memoir is to identify your intended audience.
+This will affect what you include and the manner in which you write it.

 Whom Are You Writing For?

-“Whom are you writing for?”
-I ask writers who come to me.
-They are generally at the early stages of the memoir-writing process and my goal is to save them time and energy.
-“I want to my children and grandchildren to know me,” they generally answer, “and I want to place my life in a […]
+“Whom are you writing for?” is the question I always ask writers as we start to work together to generate a memoir.
+“I want my children and grandchildren to know me,” some writers answer, “and I want to place my life in a greater context.Other memoirists will say, “I’m hoping to have readers beyond my […]

 Who Will Be the Audience for My Memoir?